StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE REPOSITORY.md

 ## Description

-Creates a repository in a remote storage system that is used to store data snapshots for [Backup and restore data](../../../administration/Backup_and_restore.md).
+Creates a repository in a remote storage system that is used to store data snapshots for [backing up and restoring data](../../../administration/Backup_and_restore.md).

 > **CAUTION**
 >